BrandNew Music: 2013–2016: second-generation artists

-In January 2013, Brand New Music launched its own Internet show, Brand New Live.
-That summer, rapper San E left major music label JYP Entertainment and joined Brand New Music.
+In January 2013, BrandNew Music launched its own Internet show, BrandNew Live.
+That summer, rapper San E left major music label JYP Entertainment and joined BrandNew Music.
 He has since become one of the most awarded artists in the label and one of the most successful rappers in Korean mainstream media.

 In early 2014, the label released its second collaboration, "You Make Me Feel Brand New", featuring Verbal Jint, San.
 E, Bumkey, Kanto, Swings and Phantom.
 The song samples the 1974 American soul hit song of the same name by The Stylistics.
 The single reached #13 on the Gaon Digital Chart.
-Later that year, R&B singer C-Luv (now known as Taewan) joined the label, having debuted ten years prior under Rhymer's Brand New Production label.
+Later that year, R&B singer C-Luv (now known as Taewan) joined the label, having debuted ten years prior under Rhymer's BrandNew Production label.
 A few months later, rapper Swings left the label to focus on his own record label, Just Music Entertainment.
-In December, the label released "Brand New Day," its third collaboration, which featured Verbal Jint, San E, Phantom, As One, P-Type, Taewan, Kang Min-hee (of Miss $), Kanto, Champagne & Candle, Yang Da-il and DJ IT.
+In December, the label released "BrandNew Day," its third collaboration, which featured Verbal Jint, San E, Phantom, As One, P-Type, Taewan, Kang Min-hee (of Miss $), Kanto, Champagne & Candle, Yang Da-il and DJ IT.
 The song reached #30 on the Gaon Digital Chart.
 The year ended with Bumkey of the group Troy being indicted for dealing illegal drugs.
 Bumkey denied the allegations and was found not guilty in a trial the following year.

-Several artists joined Brand New Music in 2015, including Eluphant, Gree, Pretty Brown, and Unpretty Rapstar 2 contestant KittiB.
-Brand New Music released its fourth label collaboration, "Heat It Up" in December.
+Several artists joined BrandNew Music in 2015, including Eluphant, Gree, Pretty Brown, and Unpretty Rapstar 2 contestant KittiB.
+BrandNew Music released its fourth label collaboration, "Heat It Up" in December.
 The song featured San E, Verbal Jint, Bumkey, Hanhae, Kanto, Kang Min-hee, Yang Da-il and Candle.

 2016 saw new additions to the label including the Esbee, Chancellor, and actor Yang Dong-geun who raps under the name YDG.

 2017–present: Sub-label and new generation artists

-In 2017, Brand New Music launched its indie sub-label "Korean Roulette", led by Kiggen as president.
+In 2017, BrandNew Music launched its indie sub-label "Korean Roulette", led by Kiggen as president.
 The first act to sign under it was the duo SBGB.
-In July 2017, Brand New formed a duo MXM.
+In July 2017, BrandNew formed a duo MXM.

-On May 22, 2019, Brand New debuted their first idol group AB6IX, with Lee Dae-hwi, Park Woo-jin, Kim Dong-hyun and Jeon Woong among the members.
-On October 29, Brand New debuted BDC.
+On May 22, 2019, BrandNew debuted their first idol group AB6IX, with Lee Dae-hwi, Park Woo-jin, Kim Dong-hyun and Jeon Woong among the members.
+On October 29, BrandNew debuted BDC.
 On December 26, Han Dong-geun signed an exclusive contract with the company.

 On August 31, 2020, artist Lee Eun-sang, formerly of X1, made his solo debut.

-On April 20, 2022, Brand New debuted their third boy group Younite.
+On April 20, 2022, BrandNew debuted their third boy group Younite.